Legrandin/pycryptodome/Doc/src/signature/signature.rst

 Signing a message
 -----------------

-1. Instantiate a new signer object for the desider algorithm, for instance with :func:`Crypto.Signature.pkcs1_15.new`.
+1. Instantiate a new signer object for the desired algorithm, for instance with :func:`Crypto.Signature.pkcs1_15.new`.
    The first parameter is the key object (*private* key) obtained via the :mod:`Crypto.PublicKey` module.